 Now, the ultimate consequences of that decision are playing themselves out.
 Without much American involvement or tutelage, Iraq is once again descending into civil war.
 The Maliki government has governed poorly and alienated much of Iraq’s non-Shia population.
 ISIS, a Sunni extremist group that started out in eastern Syria, has spread to western Iraq and has declared a new caliphate, or Islamic state, in heavily Sunni parts of both countries.
 The Kurds in northeastern Iraq are operating largely on their own.
 And what role the United States should play in Iraq is once again at the forefront of the American foreign policy agenda.

 At Foreign Affairs, we've been tracking these decisions in real time, featuring a broad range of expert perspectives from across the political spectrum.
-As the fate of Iraq appears to hang
+As the fate of Iraq appears to hang in the balance once again, we offer this collection to put breaking events in their proper intellectual and historical context.

 - Full website and iPad access